GabJS10/GabJS10/README.md

 Hello, I am a **systems engineering** student in Colombia, I love the degree and especially programming, which has always captivated me and caught my attention, I have always liked programming and making things happen!
-Currently I am focused on web development, especially backend, using Django and Spring.
+Currently I am focused on web development, especially backend, using Django, NestJS, and more.

 ### My Skills